lnastri25/lnastri25/README.md

 # Lorenzo Nastri 🚀

 <h4 align="left">I am a computer programmer specialized in decentralized applications, also known as dApps, and smart contracts.
 For the development of dApps I use Javascript, React and Next.js; and for smart contracts I use Solidity and Hardhat.
-At college I learned how to use Python and it's library Pandas, so I am also familiarized with both of them.</h4>
+At college, I learned how to use Python and it's library Pandas, so I am also familiarized with both of them.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lnastri25&label=Profile%20views&color=0e75b6&style=flat" alt="lnastri25" /> </p>